nextstrain/auspice/CONTRIBUTING.md

 ## Contributing to Development

 We're very happy to have outside contributions to Auspice and see it grow.
-If you are interested in contrubuting code then we would recommend that you create a [GitHub issue](https://github.com/nextstrain/auspice/issues/new) before spending time in the codebase.
+If you are interested in contributing code then we would recommend that you create a [GitHub issue](https://github.com/nextstrain/auspice/issues/new) before spending time in the codebase.
 For pull requests, please use [eslint](https://eslint.org/) as much as possible -- thanks!